Public university

-With over three million students, Indira Gandhi National Open University in Delhi, India, is one of the largest public universities in the word.
+With over three million students, Indira Gandhi National Open University in Delhi, India, is one of the largest public universities in the world.

-A public university, state university, or public college is a university or college that is owned by the state or receives significant funding from a government.
-Whether a national university is considered public varies from one country (or region) to another, largely depending on the specific education landscape.
+A public university, state university, or public college is a university or college that is owned by the state or that receives significant funding from a government.
+Whether a national university is considered "public" varies from one country (or region) to another, largely depending on the specific education landscape.
 In contrast a private university is usually owned and operated by a private corporation (not-for-profit or for profit).
 Both types are often regulated, but to varying degrees, by the government.

 Africa

 Algeria

 In Algeria, public universities are a key part of the education system, and education is considered a right for all citizens.
 Access to these universities requires passing the Baccalaureate (Bac) exam, with each institution setting its own grade requirements (out of 20) for different majors and programs.
 Notable public universities include the University of Algiers, University of Oran, and University of Mentouri Constantine.